-This work uses three detection layers for different scales.
-Each detection applies two 3×3 sibling convolutions for classification and bounding box regression.
+This work uses three detection layers on different feature map level.
+Each detection applies two 3×3 sibling convolutions for bounding box regression and classification.
 These layers captures the feature maps from 32×32 , 16×16 , and 8×8 .
 Those are output feature maps from the feature extraction.
 The detection head uses square anchors with sizes 32, 64, 128 for small size hands, 256 for medium size hand and 512 for large size hand.
-Each detector generates a location offset with four-dimensional vector (x, y, w, h) and a label classification with two-dimensional vector (hand or not - hand).
+Each detector generates a location offset with four-dimensional vector (x, y, w, h) and a label classification with two-dimensional vector (hand) or not-hand.